NewsdayTV's Macy England and Newsday White House correspondent Laura Figueroa Hernandez discuss Trump's road to victory. Credit: Newsday

 Republicans flipped Senate seats in West Virginia and Ohio, allowing them to regain control of a chamber that Democrats have controlled since 2021.

-Sen. Chuck Schumer (D-N.Y.) who was elevated to Senate Majority Leader after Democrats flipped two Republican Georgia Senate seats in a January 2021 special election, will now return to his longtime role as Senate Minority Leader.
+Sen. Chuck Schumer (D-N.Y.) who was elevated to Senate majority leader after Democrats flipped two Republican Georgia Senate seats in a January 2021 special election, will now return to his longtime role as Senate minority leader.

-Schumer will need to build a new negotiating relationship with whoever Republican senators pick as their next majority leader.
+Schumer will need to build a new negotiating relationship with whomever Republican senators pick as their next majority leader.
 Sen. Mitch McConnell (R-Ky.), the longest serving Senate leader, announced earlier this year that he would step down from his leadership after this election cycle.

 Republican senators are set to vote for a new leader on Nov.
 13. Sens.
 John Thune, of South Dakota, John Cornyn, of Texas, and Rick Scott, of Florida, are all running.